UltraMessaging/rtlim/README.md

 * RTLIM_BLOCK_SPIN - rtlim_take() delays by busy looping
 until enough tokens are earned to satisfy the need.
 * RTLIM_BLOCK_SLEEP - rtlim_take() delays by calling
-usleep() until enough tokens are earned to satisfy the need.
+select() to sleep until enough tokens are earned to satisfy the need.
-This has the advantage of allowing other threads to use the CPU during its sleep time, but the disadvantage of being less deterministic as to when it wakes up.
+This has the advantage of allowing other threads to use the CPU during its sleep time, but the disadvantage of being much less deterministic as to when it wakes up.
+The select() function produces highly variable sleep times for small time values (FYI the same is true for usleep()).
-It might sleep significantly longer than the minimum time required, resulting in higher latencies than necessary.
+It might sleep significantly longer than the minimum time required, resulting in lower throughput and higher latencies than necessary.

 ## Example